 (B) The investigation may include any number of contacts with persons such as, but not necessarily limited to, the following:

-(1) Building inspectors, fire inspectors, sanitarians, public health officials;
+(1) Building inspectors, fire inspectors, sanitarians, public health officials, or other state or local officials;

 (3) Parents and relatives of children in care;